jon-harper/OmniBox/docs/assembly_v2/psu_wiring.md

 #### Preparing Materials

+!!! note
+    When crimping closed barrel connectors, the bare wire should extend no more than 1mm from the end of the crimp.

 1. Cut one (1) length of hookup wire approximately 30cm (12") long and strip the ends.
-2. Crimp a spade terminal on each end.
+2. Crimp a spade terminal on each end and set the wire aside.
 3. Cut one (1) length of wire approximately 37cm (15") long and strip the ends.
-4. Crimp the second wire with a spade terminal on one end.
+4. Crimp a spade terminal on one end.
 5. Crimp a fork connector on the other end.

 <figure markdown>